Grooming and bathing

 Toe nail clipping

-For a good guide on toe nail clipping please visit the link below http://www.guinealynx.info/nails.html
+Click here for a good guide on toe nail clipping.

-First you need a large bucket, baby bath ext, some people use there hand basins to bath there guinea pigs in.
+First you need a large bucket, baby bath etc, Some people use their hand basins to bathe their guinea pigs.

 Fill the guinea pigs bath so it is about 5 to 8cm deep with mild warm water.
 Place the guinea pig in the water keeping one of your arms under the guinea pig this will help make him/her feel more safe.

-Now take him/her out of the water and rap him/her up in a clean towel and gently rub him/her dry or place your guinea pig on a towel on a table or stool and use a blow dryer on low to blow dry you guinea pigs coat dry.
+Now take him/her out of the water and wrap him/her up in a clean towel and gently rub him/her dry or place your guinea pig on a towel on a table or stool and use a blow dryer on low to dry your guinea pig's coat.